An Israeli-owned ship was targeted in suspected Iranian attack in Indian Ocean, US official tells AP

 The defense official, who spoke to The Associated Press on condition of anonymity to discuss intelligence matters, said the Malta-flagged vessel was suspected to have been targeted by a triangle-shaped, bomb-carrying Shahed-136 drone while in international waters.
 The drone exploded, causing damage to the ship but not injuring any of its crew.

 “We continue to monitor the situation closely,” the official said.
-The official declined to explain why the U.S. military believed Iran was behind the attack.
+The official declined to elaborate on what intelligence the U.S. military gathered to assess that Iran was behind the attack, though authorities suspect Tehran's paramilitary Revolutionary Guard carried out the assault.

+The same drones have been used by Russia in its war on Ukraine, as recently as in a barrage launched Saturday that Kyiv described as Moscow's biggest drone attack since the war began.

 Al-Mayadeen, a pan-Arab satellite channel that is politically allied with the Iranian-backed Lebanese militant group Hezbollah, reported that an Israeli ship had been targeted in the Indian Ocean.
 The channel cited anonymous sources for the report, which Iranian media later cited.